SuFami Turbo: Overview

 This device is designed to sit on top of the Super Famicom, and features two cartridge slots.
 The premise is that games could be produced at a much lower cost and development time, not having to rely on Nintendo for cartridge production.
-Unlike the Aladdin Deck Enhancer, this device was officially approved by Nintendo under the provision that Bandai handle all the hardware manufacturing itself.
+This device was officially approved by Nintendo under the provision that Bandai handle all the hardware manufacturing itself.

 The two cartridge slots are designed to share data between the games.
 The cartridge placed in slot 1 is the game that will be played, while the cartridge in slot 2 supplies additional data for use in the main game.
 Of the thirteen games released, nine of them can link up, within each game series.

 Games that are linkable are identified by a yellow diagram showing a SuFami Turbo with either 1 or 2 cartridges in the lower left corner of the game box.
 If the picture has 1 cart plugged into the SuFami Turbo, it is not linkable.
 If it has 2 carts plugged into the SuFami Turbo then it is linkable with the games named on the box.

 The SuFami Turbo was released as a standalone unit, or with a pack in game.

 Games

 Games debuted for ¥3,980, with many offering the ability to link for added playability.
 Each of the 13 released games' boxes has a little picture in the lower left corner indicating whether linking is possible.
-The included pamphlet features Tetris 2 + Bombliss which was never released for the system, but as a standalone SNES game.
+The included pamphlet features Tetris 2 + Bombliss which was never released for the system, but as a standalone Super Famicom game.